What are ADLs and IADLs?

 Why are ADLs Important?

-Depending upon the severity of the ADL that is unable to be completed, the level of care varies.
-Most long-term care is not medical care, but rather assistance with ADLs and people can choose from in-home care to assisted living or a nursing home.
+The level of care varies depending upon the severity of the ADL that is unable to be completed.
+Most long-term care is not medical care but rather assistance with ADLs, and people can choose from in-home care to assisted living or a nursing home.

 What are IADLs?